gohugoio/hugoDocs/content/en/functions/scratch.md

 When called from the same template file, `.Scratch.Get "greeting"` will return `"bonjouer"` while `$local_scratch.Scratch.Get "greeting"` will return `"bonjour"` (note the absent `e`).

-`$local_scratch` will not be available in the `goodday.html` partial's context since it's scope is local to the above template file.
+`$local_scratch` will not be available in the `goodday.html` partial's context since its scope is local to the above template file.

 {{% note %}}
 Note that `.Scratch` from a shortcode will return the shortcode's `Scratch`, which in most cases is what you want.
 If you want to store it in the `Page` scoped `Scratch`, then use `.Page.Scratch`.